fb55/readabilitySAX/readme.markdown

 ###Usage
 The easiest way of using this script is via the getReadableContent-file.
 Just include it via `require("readabilitySAX/node_examples/getReadableContent.js")` (which finds readabilitySAX inside of your `node_modules`-directory) and use the `.get()` and `.process()`-methods.

+A demo of how to use readabilitySAX inside a browser may be found at [jsFiddle](http://jsfiddle.net/DYE9k/embedded/).
+Some example files are inside the `browsers` directory.

 ###Notes
 readabilitySAX is based upon ordinary SAX-parsers, therefore it fails if a document is malformed XML (eg. if the author used self-closing tags, eg. `<br>`).
 You may want to clean the document first (eg. with jsdom) to ensure that nothing gets lost.